Toblerity/Fiona/README.rst

 <https://docs.python.org/3/extending/extending.html>`__ which link against
 libgdal.
 This complicates installation.
-Binary distributions (wheels) containing libgdal and its own dependencies are available from the Python Package Index and can be installed using `pip`.
+Binary distributions (wheels) containing libgdal and its own dependencies are available from the Python Package Index and can be installed using pip.

 .. code-block:: console